tmenguy/ha-solcast-solar/TEMPLATES.md

 ## Advanced example: Virtual Power Plant adaptive battery discharge

-**Scenario**: Your power utility offers a cost free period during daytime that can be used to charge a battery from the grid, plus they offer rewarding evening peak rates to give some power back for others to use.
+**Scenario**: Your power utility offers a cost free period during daytime that can be used to charge a battery from the grid, plus they offer rewarding evening peak feed-in rates to give some power back for others to use, giving you cash credit.

-If you use Tesla Powerwalls then you could just trust setting up your power utility rates and then setting the Powerwall in "Autonomous" mode.
-That might do an okay job, but Solcast forecast information is probably going to be superior at forecasting how much battery charge can be depleted today (at favourable export rate), while leaving enough charge to power your home until the sun kicks in tomorrow.
+If you use Tesla Powerwalls then you could just trust setting up your power utility rates in their app and then setting the Powerwall in "Autonomous" mode.
+That might do an okay job, but Solcast forecast information is probably going to be superior at forecasting how much battery charge can be depleted today (at favourable feed-in rate), while leaving enough charge to power your home until the sun kicks in tomorrow.
 To add to that, some power utility rate models may not be able to be adequately described in the Tesla app, throwing "Autonomous" mode off.

 The aim is to not use utility power (at cost) at any time of the year if possible.